-The tour starts at 7:30 a.m. on March 8 in Las Vegas and ends at Ontario International Airport in California at 6:30 p.m. on March 10.
+The tour started at 7:30 a.m. on March 8 in Las Vegas and ended at Ontario International Airport in California at 6:30 p.m. on March 10.

-A limited number of ”California Option” tickets are available which starts and ends the tour for participants in California.
-Find more information under Pricing Details.
+A limited number of ”California Option” tickets were available which started and ended the tour for participants in California.

 General – $949 (one person, single-occupancy room)

-Fee includes all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins Wednesday morning.
-Participants are responsible for their own transportation to and from the tour’s beginning and end point.
+Fee included all tour meals, transportation, materials, snacks and hotel accommodations once the tour began Wednesday morning.
+Participants were responsible for their own transportation to and from the tour’s beginning and end point.

 California Option – $1095 (Feb.17 registration deadline)

-This ticket is designed for state agency employees with travel expense restrictions, but is available to any participant who wants transportation aboard the tour bus on the afternoon of March 7, from Ontario Airport in Southern California to Las Vegas and a hotel room that night.
-Meals on March 7 are not included.
-Availability is limited, so contact Nick Gray via email if you’re interested in this ticket option or have any questions.
+This ticket was designed for state agency employees with travel expense restrictions, but was available to any participant who wanted transportation aboard the tour bus on the afternoon of March 7, from Ontario Airport in Southern California to Las Vegas and a hotel room that night.

-A limited amount of scholarship funding is available to pay for a portion of the tour.
-Scholarships are awarded based on a few factors, including:
+A limited amount of scholarship funding was available to pay for a portion of the tour.
+Scholarships were awarded based on a few factors, including: